 Responsible Conduct of Research

 Quality graduate education includes the responsible conduct of research (RCR).
-Florida Atlantic University (FAU) is committed to promoting RCR and maintaining high standards of ethics and accountability in research activities at FAU.
+Florida Atlantic University (FAU) is committed to promoting RCR and maintaining high standards of ethics and accountability in all of its research activities.
 The Division of Research and the Graduate College together provide RCR training and education for FAU graduate students.

 Responsible conduct of research is defined as the practice of academic investigation with integrity.
 It involves the awareness and application of established professional norms and ethical principles in the performance of all activities related to research and other scholarly activities.
 Recent changes by the National Science Foundation (NSF) and the National Institutes of Health (NIH) requiring RCR training for all postdoctoral, graduate, and undergraduate students supported by NSF or NIH funding underscores the importance of the proper conduct of research.